University Seminars - Information for Faculty

 What Funding is Available for University Seminars?

-A $4,000 award will be provided for each one-credit USEM course.
+A $4,000 award will be provided for each one-credit USEM course (USEMs 2570 and 2580) and a $6,000 award will be provided for each two-credit USEM course (USEMs 1570 and 1580).
 Nine-month faculty members may choose to receive this award as either summer wage or in a research account.
 Twelve-month faculty, A&P Faculty, and University Staff are only eligible to receive the award funds as OTPS.
 All disbursements are subject to University, state, and federal guidelines, policies, and procedures.
 Teaching a USEM course is not an eligible cause for approval of faculty overload.

 What Should I Include in My University Seminar Proposal?